Will Boris Johnson resign?

 Ministers have previously said the inquiry by Ms Gray will be “paused” if the Met does formally investigate.
 But even if the force does opt for this route and wrong-doing is found, it is by no means certain Mr Johnson will step down as prime minister.

 There are many different routes towards a potential resignation, but just two years after winning a thumping majority at a general election, he is unlikely to resign on his own accord.
-As Conservative commentators have previously highlighted, the party has a brutal record of deposing of leaders it no longer sees an electoral asset, and a forced exit could the most probable route for any resignation.
+As Conservative commentators have previously highlighted, the party has a brutal record of deposing of leaders it no longer sees an electoral asset and a forced exit is the most likely route for any resignation.

-Either the cabinet could launch a full-scale revolt with senior ministers telling the prime minister to stand down (perhaps unlikely) or the key would be for 15 per cent of the Conservative Party’s MPs to submit a letter of no confidence in the prime minister to Sir Graham Brady, the chair of the influential 1922 committee of backbench Tories.
+Either the Cabinet could launch a full-scale revolt with senior ministers telling the prime minister to stand down (perhaps unlikely) or 15 per cent of the Conservative Party’s MPs could submit letters of no confidence in the prime minister to Sir Graham Brady, the chair of the influential 1922 Committee of backbench Tories.

-For the time being, however, only one Tory MP has publicly said they have had submitted a letter and Mr Johnson’s allies are adamant he is “going nowhere”, with a minister insisting just yesterday: “The prime minister retains the confidence of the people of this country and he did so two years ago with the biggest majority in decades”.
+For the time being, however, only one Tory MP has publicly said they have had submitted a letter and Mr Johnson’s allies are adamant he is “going nowhere”, with a minister insisting this week: “The prime minister retains the confidence of the people of this country and he did so two years ago with the biggest majority in decades”.

 Register for free to continue reading